adnen007/Front-End-Plan/README.md

 - JavaScript Modules

 ## Projects
-- TO do list Project HTML/CSS/JS
+- Create a To Do List (HTML/CSS/JS)
-- Mini game Project HTML/CSS/JS
+- Create Mini game (HTML/CSS/JS)
 ## ReactJS getting Started

 - what is react